SardarAmmer/DataScience-Projects-/README.md

 Identified high-profit and loss-making items through visual analysis Delivered actionable business recommendations for revenue improvement

+---

+### 🎬 5.
+Sentiment Analysis of Movie Reviews
+An NLP project that classifies movie reviews as **Positive** or **Negative** using machine learning.
+✅ **Technologies Used**: Python, Pandas, NumPy, NLTK, Scikit-learn, TF-IDF, Multinomial Naive Bayes, Matplotlib, Seaborn, WordCloud, Pickle
+✅ **Highlights**:
+- Cleaned and preprocessed raw reviews (stopword removal, regex, tokenization)
+- Converted text into numerical features with **TF-IDF Vectorizer (5000 features)**
+- Trained a **Multinomial Naive Bayes** classifier for sentiment prediction
+- Evaluated model with accuracy, precision, recall, F1-score, and ROC-AUC
+- Visualized **top words** with Word Clouds ☁️
+- Enabled **real-time user input testing** for sentiment prediction
+- Saved model & vectorizer with Pickle for future use

 ## 🚧 More Projects Coming Soon...
 I continuously work on expanding my portfolio.
 Stay tuned for more exciting projects in:
 - Time Series Forecasting